- An assessment of the patient

 The following I have removed from the list for said reason:

 So how long do you wait to intubate?
 Do you try BiPAP first?
 Did we make the right decision?
-You decide.
+These are questions often left to the best judgement of those caring for the patient.

 - Egans: Fundamentals of Respiratory Care